 God calls each person to a life of holiness and service, whether single, married, ordained or consecrated.
 The Diocesan Ministry of Vocations provides discernment opportunities, encouragement, support, education and resources for those responding to God’s call through the ministerial priesthood.

 We are committed to fostering an environment where vocations to the priesthood are valued and nurtured within the domestic church of the family and the local parish community.
-If you would like more information, please call the Parish Office and speak to Father PJ, or visit the Ministry of Vocation website.
+If you would like more information, please call the Parish Office and speak to Father Euk, or visit the Ministry of Vocation website.

 A message from Bishop David M. O’Connell, C.M.